security AuthN & AuthZ¶

 Authenticated Expiration → Certificate Renew-By Date: When the certificate should be renewed

-The PVACMS will change a certificate’s status from VALID
+The PVACMS will change a certificate’s status from VALID to PENDING_RENEWAL when it reaches the

 renew-by date.
 Certificates in this state can’t establish new connections, but existing connections